 Ezekiel 45:21: In the first month on the fourteenth day you are to observe the Passover, a feast lasting seven days, during which you shall eat bread made without yeast.

-Even though there was this apparent blending of the Passover and Feast of Unleavened Bread, the Passover lambs were not slain on the first day of the Feast of Unleavened Bread.
-The Feast of Unleavened Bread began on the 15th of the month.
-The Passover lambs were slain on the 14th of the month.
+Even though there was this apparent blending of the Passover and Feast of Unleavened Bread, the Passover lambs were slain on the 14th of the month whereas the days of Unleaven Bread began on the 15th of the month.

 Exodus 12:3, 6: Tell the whole community of Israel that on the tenth day of this month each man is to take a lamb for his family, one for each household.